Tails128/loca-mapper/README.md

     "id": "the_key_here"
   }
   ```

+  EXTREMELY IMPORTANT: DON'T SHARE YOUR API KEYS AND ADD THE FILE TO .GITIGNORE

 3. Enter the drive document you wish to use, you'll see an url structured as follows:
    `https://docs.google.com/spreadsheets/d/THE_DOCUMENT_ID/edit#gid=0`